Is Swimming Aerobic or Anaerobic?

 It is best to do what you love.
 If you prefer to swim laps until your workout is through, take water aerobics classes, or strength train in the pool—you should do what you love.
 For optimal results, you should do a healthy balance of all of these exercises.
 This will help you to gain well-rounded strength in your heart, lungs, and various muscle groups and help you to be a better athlete overall.

 For tips on how to start swimming, check out the swimming resources on our blog.
 We want to help you head to the pool with the confidence that you know how to put the workout together.
-Check out the locations below to find the Chuze with a pool closest to you.
+Check out the locations below to find the Chuze gyms with pool closest to you.
 We cannot wait to see you develop your swimming skills!

 - Chertoff, Jane.
 “What’s the Difference Between Aerobic and Anaerobic?”
 Healthline.
 1 September, 2018. https://www.healthline.com/health/fitness-exercise/difference-between-aerobic-and-anaerobic